radifar/python-package-best-practices/_episodes/03-github.md

 By default, Git tracks all files, including these.
 This tends to be annoying, since it means that any time you do "git status", all of these unimportant files show up.

-We are now going to find out how to tell Git to ignore these files, so that it doesn't keep telling us about them ever time we do "git status".
+We are now going to find out how to tell Git to ignore these files, so that it doesn't keep telling us about them every time we do "git status".
 Even if you aren't working with Emacs, someone else working on your project might, so let's do the courtesy of telling Git not to track these temporary files.
-First, lets ensure that we have a few dummy files:
+First, let's ensure that we have a few dummy files:

 ~~~
 $ touch testing.txt~